Table of Contents

 A Hemithorax White-Out with the Trachea Position Unchanged

 Conditions that do not result in a significant decrease or increase in the volume of occupying tissue of a hemithorax might cause a complete white-out if severe enough of the affected side, but without any effect on the position of the trachea.
 In other words, the trachea and the other mediastinal structures will remain central in position.
-Consolidation due to pneumonia, pulmonary edema, chest wall masses and pleural tumors are the most common examples of a complete white-out of a hemithorax with the trachea remaining central in position.
+Consolidation due to pneumonia, pulmonary edema, chest wall masses, and pleural tumors are the most common examples of a complete white-out of a hemithorax with the trachea remaining central in position.

 Pneumonia and Consolidation

 The filling of the alveoli with fluid causes opacification on the chest x-ray.
 This fluid can be pus from pneumonia, a transudate because of heart failure, cells from a bronchoalveolar carcinoma, or blood from a pulmonary hemorrhage or hematoma.
 Lobar pneumonia might cause significant consolidation and opacification of more than one lobe of the affected lung.
-If this is accompanied with a large pleural effusion, the whole hemithorax might appear white on the x-ray.
+If this is accompanied by a large pleural effusion, the whole hemithorax might appear white on the x-ray.

 Chest Wall Tumors

 Very large chest wall tumors, known as Askin tumors, are part of the Ewing sarcoma family of tumors.
 These tumors might be massive enough to cause a complete opacification of the hemithorax on the affected side.